 Education and Community

 Our education program focuses on innovation, collaborative process and interdisciplinary creativity.
 Our program hones and develops such essential skills through multidisciplinary, project-based arts, with a specific emphasis on embodied arts.
-Each education module is framed by a single creative project, designed and realized by a group of students over a given period of time, and facilitated by professional artists and program directors.

 We believe that an effective form of arts education is providing students contact with working professional artists, who openly share their own current knowledge, questions and processes.
 For this reason, our education program is always linked to our current projects, involving our artists in residence.
 We work on a regular basis with Hawbridge Public Charter School and B Everett Jordan Elementary School in Saxapahaw, and have secured funding from Alamance Arts Council and the Kenan Charitable Trust to continue our program of workshops in local public and charter schools.